 Attitudes toward children in Nazi Germany were derived mainly from Adolf Hitler.
-Even during his early years as NSDAP leader, when leading the nation was but a distant dream, Hitler emphasised the great importance of children.
-Unlike other political leaders, Hitler did not disregard young people or under-estimate their political value.
-His vision of an enduring Third Reich hinged not only on the loyalty and obedience of adults, but also of their offspring.
-Hitler wanted Nazi ideology to appeal to all levels of society, including the young.
-He also wanted to provide children in Nazi Germany with a sense of purpose and community, something which had been missing from his own listless childhood.
-But the over-riding purpose of Hitler’s youth policies was to fill the minds of the young with ideas about racial supremacy, German expansion and future military conquests.
-He wrote of Nazi policy in 1933:
+Even during his early years as NSDAP leader, when leading the nation was a distant dream, Hitler placed great emphasis on the importance of children.
+Unlike other political leaders, Hitler did not disregard young people or underestimate their political value.
+His vision of an enduring Third Reich was based not just on the loyalty and obedience of adults, but also of their offspring.
+Hitler wanted the National Socialist movement to appeal to all levels of society, including the young.
+He also wanted to provide children in Nazi Germany with a sense of purpose, achievement and community, something that was conspicuously absent during his own listless childhood.
+Finally and perhaps most importantly, Hitler’s youth policies aimed at filling the minds of young Germans with ideas about racial purity, Aryan supremacy, German expansion and future military conquests.
+In 1933 Hitler wrote of Nazi policy:

-Education therefore became an important tool of control.
+Education became a critical tool for the Nazis.
 The NSDAP government used the state education system to disseminate Nazi ideology, enhance loyalty to Hitler and prepare millions of German boys for military service.
 During the mid-1930s the Nazis established a party-controlled education system.
 It began by forming its own teachers’ union, the Nationalsozialistischer Lehrerbund (Nazi Teachers’ League).
-Teachers of Jewish origin or socialist political beliefs were frog-marched out of the profession.
-Non-Nazi teachers were either pressured to join the Nationalsozialistischer Lehrerbund or levered out of their jobs.
-As the Nazis infiltrated schools, they shaped curriculum to convey their own values and political beliefs.
-At the forefront of the Nazi syllabus was racial education: ‘enlightening’ children about Aryan supremacy and the despicable traits of untermensch (sub-human people and races).
-Probably the most important subject in this process was history.
-Pro-Nazi histories were filled with tales of Germanic heroes and warriors, political leaders and military conquests, to reinforce the myth of Aryan supremacy.
-In geography, German children learned about the unfair Treaty of Versailles, the inequitable re-drawing of European borders and the need for lebensraum (‘living space’) for the German people.
+Teachers of Jewish origin, liberal or socialist political beliefs were bullied and frog-marched out of the profession.
+Non-Nazi teachers were pressured to join the Nationalsozialistischer Lehrerbund or face losing their jobs.
+As the Nazis infiltrated schools they shaped the curriculum to convey their own values and political beliefs.
+At the forefront of the Nazi syllabus was racial education, ‘enlightening’ children about Aryan supremacy and the despicable traits of untermensch (sub-human people and races).
+Perhaps the most important subject in this process was history.
+Pro-Nazi histories were filled with tales of Germanic heroes and warriors, political leaders and military conquests, reinforcing the myth of Aryan supremacy.
+In geography German children learned about the unfair Treaty of Versailles, the inequitable re-drawing of European borders and the need for lebensraum (‘living space’) for the German people.
 Physical education and sport were also priorities in Nazi schools.
 Other academic subjects, such as mathematics and the sciences, were neglected in contrast.

 Gerhard Rempel, historian

-The Nazis did not rely solely on schools for the indoctrination of German children.
-Much better known was the Hitler Jugend (Hitler Youth), a party-run organisation inspired to some degree by the British scouting movement.
-Like most NSDAP departments, the Hitler Youth was not systematically organised but developed and changed over time.
-The Nazi movement had contained a handful of youth groups since 1922, organised at local levels by individuals from the SA.
-There was even a degree of competition between these groups, with each claiming to be the party’s ‘official’ youth movement.
+The Nazis did not rely solely on schools to indoctrinate children with their ideology.
+Much better known were th actions of the Hitler Jugend (Hitler Youth), a party-run organisation that was to some degree inspired by the British scouting movement.
+Like most NSDAP departments the Hitler Youth was not systematically organised but evolved and changed over time.
+The Nazi movement had contained a handful of youth groups since 1922, organised at local levels by individuals from the Sturmabteilung (SA).
+There was even a degree of competition between these groups, with each claiming to be the NSDAP’s ‘official’ youth movement.
 In July 1926 a young party member, Kurt Gruber, established the Hitler Youth and worked to integrate it into the SA.
 By 1930 the Hitler Youth contained more than 25,000 boys between the ages of 14 and 18.
 It served as an important feeder group for the SA, while older members of the Hitler Youth sometimes joined in SA-led street violence.

 Thy name makes the enemy tremble.